easolhq/easolhq.github.io/docs/theme_architecture/custom_types.md

 A custom type can only be deleted if it is not referenced in any theme [blocks]({% link docs/theme_architecture/blocks/index.md %}) or blocks added to Creator websites.

 The above restrictions are in place to ensure that changes are not made to custom types on which existing blocks depend.

+## Backwards compatibility of custom types
+A custom type can be added to a theme repository after a Creator has chosen that theme for their Site.
+Once added, blocks or templates can be added or updated to use the new custom type.
+However, the custom type will not appear in the Theme > Custom Types tab of the [Palette]({% link docs/developer_tools/easol_palette.md %}).